 Trust and expertise are essential to develop effective interactions between entrepreneurs and regulators.
 Team SOS provides a collaborative environment where new business owners and highly trained regulators, together with business experts and local food advocates, can find an effective and efficient path to licensing.

-In addition, this approach has the benefit of learning how food entrepreneurs access information and how they access initial points of contact with the agencies.
-The Team also sends recommendations for improving MDA’s website: this is the “smart” component of the system.
+In addition, this approach has the benefit of helping regulators and educators learn how food entrepreneurs access information and how they access initial points of contact with the agencies.
+The Team will collect and evaluate this information from entrepreneurs and provide recommendations for improving the websites and outreach tools of the MDA and MDH. : This is the “smart” component of the system.

 Agency participation in Team SOS will be mandated at the legislative level.
-Regulators from MDA (and MDH when necessary) will have authority and extensive experience to interpret and navigate the complex rules and regulations.
+Regulators from MDA (and MDH when needed) will have authority and extensive experience to interpret and navigate the complex rules and regulations.
 Representatives of business organizations such as DEED and food systems advocates such as RTC will participate on an as-needed basis.
-These positions may be voluntary or funded by the organizations.
+These positions may be voluntary or mandated.
+Legislative funding for participation of organizations would facilitate an equitable approach to Team SOS, ensuring a cross-organization composition of the team.

-The cross-organizational composition of the team provides equitable (targeted) information, resources and advocacy to help plan and license innovative food businesses in MN.

-The Team SOS approach has been informally tested and found to produce successful outcomes.
+The Team SOS approach was piloted through the Bush Foundation-funded project, and found to produce a successful outcome.
+For example, the Wabasha Farmers’ Market achieved licensing for aggregation and distribution of vendors’ excess produce.
+The team approach directly facilitated this result, after 18 months of delay due to difficulty in resolving licensing questions between the farmers’ market manager and the local inspector.

 Competition/Similar approaches